Conceptions of God: Abrahamic religions

-The Abrahamic God in this sense is the conception of God that remains a common attribute of all three traditions.
-God is conceived of as eternal, omnipotent, omniscient and as the creator of the universe.
-God is further held to have the properties of holiness, justice, omnibenevolence and omnipresence.
+In this view, God is conceived of as eternal, omnipotent, omniscient and as the creator of the universe.
+God is further held to have the properties of holiness, justice, jealousy, omnibenevolence and omnipresence.
 Proponents of Abrahamic faiths believe that God is also transcendent, meaning that he is outside space and outside time and therefore not subject to anything within his creation, but at the same time a personal God, involved, listening to prayer and reacting to the actions of his creatures.

 Baháʼí Faith

 The Baháʼí Faith believes in a single, imperishable God, the creator of all things, including all the creatures and forces in the universe.
 In Baháʼí belief, God is beyond space and time but is also described as "a personal God, unknowable, inaccessible, the source of all Revelation, eternal, omniscient, omnipresent and almighty."
 Though inaccessible directly, God is nevertheless seen as conscious of creation, possessing a mind, will and purpose.
 Baháʼís believe that God expresses this will at all times and in many ways, including Manifestations, a series of divine "messengers" or "educators".
 In expressing God's intent, these manifestations are seen to establish religion in the world.
 Baháʼí teachings state that God is too great for humans to fully comprehend, nor to create a complete and accurate image.
 Bahá'u'lláh often refers to God by titles, such as the "All-Powerful" or the "All-Loving".